wso2/docs-choreo-dev/en/docs/develop-components/develop-web-applications/develop-web-applications-locally-with-managed-authentication.md

 ### Prerequisites

 - Create a single-page application (SPA) with managed authentication enabled.
+For details on how to set up managed authentication for your web application, see [Secure Web Applications with Managed Authentication](../../authentication-and-authorization/secure-web-applications-with-managed-authentication.md#step-1-set-up-managed-authentication-for-your-web-application).
 - Promote and deploy the application to the environment where you want to enable local development.

     !!! note
          - The web application that you run locally will use the same managed authentication configuration as the environment where you are configuring local development.
          - Local development is only allowed in non-critical environments.

 ### Apply configurations